Inkovations: Kiva Entepreneurs

 Just like many of our friends, colleagues and clients we won’t be sending Christmas cards from Inkspiller this year.
 Instead, we’re making a special donation directly to Kiva.org, the organisation we use to make our monthly ‘loans than change lives.’

 In case you’ve missed our posts about them (where have you been?)
-Kiva’s...Read More
+Kiva’s mission is...Read More

 As you will probably have noticed by now (unless you’re new to our blog, in which case hello there, it’s lovely to meet you!) we use Kiva.org to make monthly ‘loans that change lives’ to entrepreneurs without access to traditional banking systems.

-However, this month’s loan is a little bit special, as we are making it to take...Read More
+However, this month’s loan is a little bit special, as we are making it to take part in...Read More

 The City of Oakland, California has long been home to a thriving African-American community, which has shaped black identity in the USA for decades.